urre/wordpress-nginx-docker-compose/README.md

 + [PhpMyAdmin](https://www.phpmyadmin.net/) - free and open source administration tool for MySQL and MariaDB
 	- PhpMyAdmin config in `./config`
 + CLI scripts
-	- Create a self signed SSL certificate for using https
+	- Create a self signed SSL certificate for using HTTPS
 	- Trust certs in macOS System Keychain
 	- Setup the local domain in your in `/etc/hosts`